srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     +     }
     ```

-As you can see, string-based ranges allow the creation of multiple named objects in a single sweep and by nesting them you can create even more complex structures.
+String-based ranges offer efficient creation of multiple named objects in one go, and by nesting them, you can construct even more intricate structures.

-As expected, `info` command can benefit from string-based ranges as well.
-We can now show all ACLs that are named following a certain pattern:
+As expected, the `info` command can also take advantage of string-based ranges.
+This enables us to display all ACLs that adhere to a specific naming pattern:

 ```srl
 --{ +* candidate shared default }--[  ]--